Post updated, April 2023.

 We’re quite happy to read huge chunks of text in books, we expect it but we’re not so keen when it comes to websites.
 Format the content so it’s easy to digest.
 Break it up with bullet points and use smaller paragraphs.
 And be economical with language.
 If you can explain what you offer in fewer words, do that.
 Be a ruthless editor.

 Call To Action (CTA).

-If you’d like a more detailed overview of website building, click here.
+If you’d like to read more about website building, click here.

 But what do I know?

-I have built several websites.
-My first one was really bad.
-It was the early days of CMS websites when they were clunky and horrible to look at.
-I’m always changing my own website, always making improvements, checking to see if it’s still doing what I need it to.
+I have built all my websites.
+My first one was really bad, I’m talking about the early days of CMS (Content Management System) sites when they were clunky and horrible to look at.
+My first Google site was no exception.
+I’m always making improvements, checking to see if it’s still doing what I need it to.
 A website is never finished, things change and SEO never sleeps.
-I learned through getting it wrong, saves you the trouble of getting it wrong too.